BrennerLab/predNMD/README.md

 ## Alternative option: using pre-built Docker image

-If any of the installation step failed and cannot be resolved, you can also use our pre-built Docker image as follows:
+If any of the installation step fails and cannot be resolved, you can also directly use our pre-built Docker image as follows:

 1. Pull the Docker image
 ```bash